fluxninja/aperture/docs/content/references/configuration/policy.md

 ### v1Selector {#v1-selector}

-Describes which flow in which service a [dataplane component](/concepts/flow-control/flow-control.md#components) should apply to
+Describes which flow in which service a [flow control component](/concepts/flow-control/flow-control.md#components) should apply to